lorenzoFabbri/orcidtr/README.md

 ## Acknowledgments

 - ORCiD for providing the public API
-- The `rorcid` package authors for pioneering ORCiD integration in R
+- The `rorcid` package authors for leading ORCiD integration in R
 - The R community for feedback and contributions